Jortiz07/grassroots-easy-steps/docs/README.md

 Group members will also be able to track houses previously visited to avoid repeated visits.

-Users would be able to export a file with a list of houses visited and the response perceived from the encounter.
+Users would be able to save routes and or export a file with a list of houses visited and the response perceived from the encounter.

 ## Intended users